 Cultural development and regulations

 In order to live up to the responsibility it has towards its employees, KfW has been systematically expanding its operational health management initiative since 2014.
-We aim to maintain and encourage employee motivation, job satisfaction and performance.
+We want to help our employees stay healthy so as to maintain and encourage their motivation, job satisfaction and performance.

 - Allowing more flexible arrangements in terms of working hours and place of work, while also taking KfW's needs into account